neivv/aice/Documentation.md

 - `game.protoss_supply_provided(p)` Protoss supply provided by buildings of player `p`.
     * **NOTE** All supply values are 2 times the displayed value as there are units that cost 0.5 supply. (i.e. the default max supply is 400)
-    It is possible to modify supply used / provided.
-It is not recommended to reduce them below the original values, but increasing them is fine.
+    * It is possible to modify supply used / provided, but it is not recommended to reduce them below the original values (Increasing them is fine).
 If the values are reduced and end up going below zero due to units dying, they will roll over to excessively high numbers.
 - `game.location(id)`.left
 - `game.location(id)`.top
 - `game.location(id)`.right